How to Get Into Product Management in 2024 & Beyond

 Product managers often learn the skills they need from being in another job first.
 Many PMs are former marketing or project managers, UX designers, product designers, or even software engineers.

 If you’re an experienced professional in one of these backgrounds and you’re looking to get into product management, you may already have a number of transferable skills.
-These skills could help you land an interview and potentially an entry-level position.
+These skills could and potentially an entry-level position.

 If you lack relevant experience or want to improve your skills, there are several resources available.